Jacob's Ladder: Prime numbers in 2d: Results

 The next figures show the numerical results which inspired the ideas and conjectures we will present in the next section.
 Fig. \ref{fig:second} (Top) shows Jacob's Ladder from 1 to 100.
 The blue dashed line signals the $x$ axis for clarity shake.
 As can be seen, up to 100 the Ladder is almost positive, being most of its points above the $x$ axis.
 This is misleading, though, as we can see from looking at the behavior of Jacob's Ladder from 1 to 10,000 (Fig. \ref{fig:second} (Bottom)).

 Fig. \ref{fig:second} (bottom) shows Jacob’s Ladder from 1 to 10,000.
 As can be seen, now most of the Ladder is negative except for two regions.
 However, this fact changes again if we move to higher values.
-Fig. \ref{fig:third} (top) shows Jacob’s Ladder from 1 to 100,000.
-Now, as said before, after $n\sim 50,000$ most of the Ladder is again positive.
+Fig. \ref{fig:third} (top) shows Jacob’s Ladder from 1 to 100,000 and here we see, as said before, that after $n\sim 50,000$ most of the Ladder is again positive.
 Fig. \ref{fig:third} (bottom) shows Jacob's Ladder from 1 to 1,000,000.
 Note that the Ladder presents a big region of negative values after $n\sim 150,000$.
-No more zeroes are present up until 16,500,000 (See Fig. \ref{fig:fourth} (Top)).
+After this, no more zeroes are present up until 16,500,000 (See Fig. \ref{fig:fourth} (Top)).
 Afterwards, the Ladder is mostly negative again.

 Around 45 million, hundreds of zeroes are found (Fig. \ref{fig:fourth}, (bottom)).
 Going up to 100 million, more zeroes appear, totaling 2,415.
 The next crossing appears for $n=202,640,007$.
 Larger gaps appear in the sequence at this point.
 For instance, no zeroes are found between 6,572,751,127 and 9,107,331,715.

 Much larger is the gap found at 9,169,470,319.
 The next zero is 222,564,950,675.
-Even larger is the one from 225,888,362,295 to 676,924,242,679 (which are consecutive zeroes as well).
+And an even larger is the one from 225,888,362,295 to 676,924,242,679 (which are consecutive zeroes as well).

+Jacob's ladder resembles what in probability theory is called a Wiener process, so the probability distributions could be studied as well.
+It is quite clear that points very far from the $x$ axis will be less abundant when compared to the number of points close to it, above or below the axis, so renormalizing the number of points in the Ladder up to a given point, it seems natural to expect some version of an inverse arcsine law (centered around the $x$ axis) in the distribution of these points.
+Despite the large interval explored, the data are not enough to plot a convincing graph due to the ladder's noticeable asymmetry, so we prefer to leave this point as an open question.

-As we will see, this simple representation of prime numbers in two dimensions brings about many interesting questions and allows us to formulate a number of conjectures (see next Section).
-The continuous appearance of an increasing number of zeroes, although sparse, points towards Conjectures I, II, III-A and III-B holding true for large numbers.
+Building from the figures presented above, this simple representation of prime numbers in two dimensions brings about many interesting questions and allows us to arrive at a list of conjectures, which, despite their simplicity, will unfortunately be very difficult to prove or disprove.
+The most natural one is discussed below.
+Two additional ones are presented and analyzed in Appendix 1.
+The continuous appearance of an increasing number of zeroes, although sparse, points towards all of them holding true in the limit of large numbers.